shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) in Kubernetes is a way for you to influence the scheduling of pods in a Kubernetes cluster.
 We saw an example of this earlier when we deployed a pod with node affinity and tolerations to ensure that the pod was scheduled on a node that matched the criteria.
 Pod anti-affinity is used to ensure that pods are not scheduled on the same node.
 If you noticed, the product-service deployment included three replicas but they were all scheduled on the same node.

-You can confirm this by running the following command:
+Go back to your terminal and confirm this by running the following command:

 ```bash
 kubectl get po -n dev -l app=product-service -o wide